SolutionGuidance/cavetl/README.md

-# Certification and Validation Extract, Translate, and Load
+# Credentialing and Verification: Extract, Translate, and Load

 This is a standalone open source project meant to support access to third-party data sources useful for credentialing and vetting health